Undocumented Student Tuition: Overview

 Each session states debate whether to allow undocumented students to attend college at in-state tuition rates.
 With the faltering economy and limited skills-based jobs, improving college affordability is becoming a bigger priority.
 But not everyone is in agreement on who should have access to college.

-Currently, 17 states have provisions allowing for in-state tuition rates for undocumented students.
+Currently, at least 17 states have provisions allowing for in-state tuition rates for undocumented students.
 Fifteen states—California, Colorado, Connecticut, Illinois, Kansas, Maryland, Minnesota, Nebraska, New Jersey, New Mexico, New York, Oregon, Texas, Utah, and Washington— extend in-state tuition rates to undocumented students through state legislation.
 Two states—Oklahoma and Rhode Island— allow in-state tuition rates to undocumented students through Board of Regents decisions.
 In 2013, the University of Hawaii's Board of Regents and the University of Michigan's Board of Regents adopted similar policies for undocumented students to access in-state tuition at those institutions.

-California, New Mexico, Texas and Washington currently allow undocumented students to receive state financial aid.
+At least 5 states--California, Minnesota, New Mexico, Texas and Washington currently allow undocumented students to receive state financial aid.

 Three states—Arizona, Georgia and Indiana—specifically prohibit in-state tuition rates for undocumented students, and two states—Alabama and South Carolina— prohibit undocumented students from enrolling at any public postsecondary institution.